September 9, 2019

 This basic @_dynamicReplacement example however does not fully demonstrate all use-cases.

-Besides facilitating complete function replacement, native method swizzling also enables the extension of existing functions.
+Besides facilitating complete function replacement, native method swizzling in Swift also enables the extension of existing functions.
 Code can be added to run before and/or after the original implementation.
 In addition Swift offers two different approaches to native method swizzling: the default replacement behavior and the chaining behavior.
 Chaining can only be enabled per compilation unit using -enable-dynamic-replacement-chaining compilation flag.
 There is no way to opt-in on a per function level.

-In short, native method swizzling can facilitate:
+In short, native method swizzling in Swift can facilitate:

 1. Complete replacement